 Need improvement with user experience when it’s about checking my money, and sometimes it doesn't give a explanation why you can’t place a buying or selling order.

 Interface looks bad and usability is even worse.

 In addition to the comments above, many others talked about problems with displaying information, uncertainty about usability, and bugs.
-The app has more than 14,000 reviews, with an average rating of 1.8⁄5.0–the lowest rating app I’ve ever used.
-I realized I would never use it if it weren’t for my friends’ recommendations.
+The app has more than 14,000 reviews, with an average rating of 1.8 out of 5.0—the lowest rating app I’ve ever used.
+I would never use it if it weren’t for my friends’ recommendations.

-And as mentioned as one of the motivations for this redesign, the app doesn’t look good.
+As mentioned, one of the motivations for this redesign is the app visual.
 It’s not attractive and lacks clarity and consistency among other issues.

 Define & Ideate

 I mapped the app screens and functionalities and chose which ones I would cover, based on what would be enough to explore a good variety of user interactions and UI elements.